 Charleston Personal Injury Lawyers

 If someone else caused you to suffer injuries because of their negligent behavior, you likely felt (and still feel) a wide range of emotions: hurt, frustration, confusion, and anger.
-Our Charleston personal injury lawyers at Rogers, Patrick, Westbrook & Brickman LLC know how you feel.
-They can empathize with you and help you process your experiences.
+Our Charleston personal injury lawyers at Rogers, Patrick, Westbrook & Brickman LLC understand what local injury victims face after an unexpected accident.
+They can empathize with you and help you navigate the aftermath of your accident and understand your rights under South Carolina personal injury law.
 Most importantly, they will help you understand your legal rights and seek justice for your injuries.

 Over the years, we have helped countless clients demand the compensation they deserve to cover their accident-related costs.
-If you suffered a personal injury and need this advocacy, read our Charleston personal injury lawyers page to learn how we can protect your interests.
+If you suffered a personal injury and need this advocacy, learn more below about how our Charleston personal injury lawyers protect injured clients and pursue compensation.

 What Does South Carolina Personal Injury Law Cover?

 South Carolina courts aim to provide compensation when someone else’s wrongful actions or negligence cause someone else to suffer harm.
-These wrongful actions can involve car accidents, slip and falls, truck accidents, or even medical malpractice; personal injury law helps ensure you have a clear path to seek accountability.
+These wrongful actions can involve car accidents, slip and falls, truck accidents, or even medical malpractice; South Carolina personal injury law helps ensure injury victims have a clear path to seek accountability and financial recovery.

 Charleston personal injury victims often need to cover medical expenses, lost wages, and non-economic damages like pain and suffering.
 As long as your case meets the legal standards of negligence, you may have the right to pursue one of these cases.